 What do we learn in six games?

 Six games is a very small sample size to look at from an entire season but it obviously tells us a lot more than one game.
-Using the Premier League as an example, the fixture list is compiled at random but is broken down into five sets, which means in the first six games each team will usually play three home games and three away games.
+Using the Premier League as an example, the fixture list is compiled at random but after the first six games each team will usually have played three home games and three away games.

 The winner of the Premier League has been outside the top four after six games on only three occasions since 1995/96.